 Rather than focus on the business used in the demo content or customer example sites, we suggest looking for specific features that appeal to you.

-For example, our Marquee demo site is for a restaurant, but Marquee's parallax scrolling Index Page can be used for any site if you're interested in combining bold headlines with alternating images.
+For example, our Basil demo site is for a restaurant, but Basil's parallax scrolling Index Page can be used for any site if you're interested in combining bold headlines with alternating images.

 Information, images, and eCommerce